Are you thinking of living in Waterlooville?

 Waterlooville is known for its strong community spirit, with many local events and festivals taking place throughout the year.
 The town is also well-connected, with easy access to the motorway network and public transport links to nearby cities such as Portsmouth and Southampton.

 House Prices in Waterlooville

-Growing families can take advantage of the older style homes available which provide bigger plots.
+Growing families can take advantage of the older-style homes available which provide more bang for your buck.